dmx-systems/dmx-documentation/docs/user.rst

 The Fit Button
 --------------

-Next to Topicmap Selector you can find the fit button.
-It has for arrows pointing from the center to the corners of a square.
-This button adjusts the zoom level of a topicmap to make it fit into the browser window.
+This button makes a topicmap fit into your current browser window.
+It adjusts the zoom level of a topicmap.

 .. figure:: _static/upper-toolbar-fit-button.png
     :alt: Tool bar with highlighted fit button

+You can find the fit button next to "i" button of the Topicmap Selector.
+It has four arrows pointing from the center to the corners of a square.

 .. _user-the-reset-zoom-button:

 The Reset Zoom Button
 ---------------------

-Next, there is the reset zoom button.
-It has two arrows pointing from the corners to the center of a square.
-It resets the zoom level to "1" and centers the topicmap in its original position.
+This button centers the topicmap and resets the maps zoom level to scale "1".

 .. figure:: _static/upper-toolbar-reset-zoom-button.png
     :alt: Tool bar with highlighted reset zoom button

+It has two arrows pointing from the corners to the center of a square and also sits next to the Topicmap Selector.

 The Login Button
 ----------------
 .. figure:: _static/upper-toolbar-login-button.png
     :alt: Tool bar with highlighted login button

+The "Login" button opens a dialog for you to log in to DMX.
-The "Login" button is located in the upper right corner of the toolbar.
+It is at the right side of the upper toolbar.

-The Help Button
+The Help Menu
 ---------------

-In the very corner there is the Help button.
-The menu that you can open here contains links to this documentation and to the `DMX Forum <https://forum.dmx.systems>`_.
+The help menu contains a link to this documentation.
+It also links to the `DMX Community Forum <https://forum.dmx.systems>`_ where you can ask us and other users of DMX questions and find help.
 "About DMX" displays information about the software version you are currently running.

+You can find the "Help" menu in the very right corner of the upper toolbar.

 .. figure:: _static/upper-toolbar-help-button.png
     :alt: Tool bar with highlighted help button